rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Graph representation of the testimonies of the professors*

-From graph theory we know that time interval intersections graphs must in fact be interval graphs.
+From graph theory we know that time interval intersections graphs must in fact be interval graphs, ie *triangulated* and *co-comparative* graphs.
 The testimonies graph should therefore not contain any chordless cycle of four and more vertices.
-Now, the presence or not of such chordless cycles may be checked as follows.
+Now, the presence or not of such chordless cycles in the testimonies graph may be checked as follows.

 >>> g.computeChordlessCycles()
 Chordless cycle certificate -->>>  ['D', 'C', 'E', 'A', 'D']